aaronstarky/startup/README.md

 ![matchList](MatchList.png)

 ## HTML Deliverable
+With this deliverable, I added all the main webpages: login, index, match_list, match_setup, and match_track.
+I user proper HTML structure including proper use of `<nav>, <a>, <body>, <header>, <footer>, <main>` and other tags.
+Included within these webpages are placeholders web socket integration, database data, web-service data, and authentication.

 - [X] add login html elements
 - [X] add navigation for homepage --> match setup and homepage --> match list
 - [X] match setup